AverageTrailerTrash/hols-obsidian-tips/README.md

 This is a vault with some of my personal Obsidian tips.
 It's not official in any way.

+This is a recent WIP, so don't expect much yet.

 ## Notetaking Tips

 * [[Approaches to Getting Started]]